-In an attempt to alleviate overcrowding, the General Assembly significantly increased the authority of the Parole Commission to grant early release. felons (those who committed crimes against property) at a higher rate than other states.
+In an attempt to alleviate overcrowding, the General Assembly significantly increased the authority of the Parole Commission to grant early release.
+Historically, North Carolina imprisoned misdemeanants and non-violent felons (those who committed crimes against property) at a higher rate than other states.
 The advent of the Fair Sentencing Act coincided with the "War on Drugs" and included mandatory minimum sentences for drug trafficking offenses.
 The Safe Roads Act, enacted in North Carolina in 1983, required jail or prison time for offenders with repeat drunk driving convictions.
 As a result of these sentencing laws, prison admissions increased dramatically for drug offenders and misdemeanants.